United Club: A Special Treat for Weary United Airlines Travelers

 Premier 1 K Member ( traveled 100,000 or more miles in one year): $375

-There is also a $50 one time registration fee.
+There is also a $50 one-time registration fee.
 But, as a member, you are allowed to bring one guest with you.
 And that means for me, being able to come in with my member husband, this treat is totally free.
-You may balk at the cost to join but for someone who travels a lot for business, the cost is well worth it.
+You may balk at the cost to join, but for someone who travels a lot for business, the cost is well worth it.
 And I can vouch for the fact that it is also totally worth it for their guests!
 As a member, you must be 21 years of age.
-If a traveler is interested in just visiting the United Club Room for a one time visit, the cost is $50 per individual visit.
+If a traveler is interested in just visiting the United Club Room for a one-time visit, the cost is $59 per individual visit.

 The United Club room in Chicago's O'Hare International Airport is filled with over 100 chairs and 25 tables with chairs, as well as a business office.
 The main lounge area is separated into 2 or 3 rooms.
 Travelers have their choice of sitting in chairs or at tables.
-Free WiFi is provided airport wide so travelers can check their email or complete work.
-There are tables near outlets so if someone needed to charge up a laptop, cell phone, etc. they are able to do so.
+Free WiFi is provided airport-wide so travelers can check their email or complete work.
+There are tables near outlets so if someone needed to charge up a laptop, cell phone, etc. they can do so.
 There are flat screen televisions in each room, and flight schedule boards so travelers can check the status of their flights as needed.

 There is a plethora of snack type refreshments available for weary travelers which include packaged crackers and a choice of three cheeses,fresh fruit such as apples and bananas, small packages of baby carrots with individual containers of ranch dressing for dipping, canisters of chocolate covered pretzels, and cheese crackers, and individually packaged short break cookies from Mrs. Walker, as well as Pepperidge Farm packages of Milano cookies.
 These treats all combine to make this a snack food lover's delight.